paulnorthrop/accessr/README.md

-I found that using `rmd2ioslides` to create presentations and then `rmd2word` to create (zip files containing) accessible PDF versions of these presentations enabled me quickly to upload files to Moodle.
+I found that using `rmd2ioslides` to create presentations and then `rmd2word` to create (zip files containing) accessible PDF versions of these presentations enabled me quickly to upload files to a VLE like Moodle.